Christian countercult movement: Overview

 Christian countercult activism mainly stems from evangelicalism or fundamentalism.
-The countercult movement asserts that particular Christian sects are erroneous because their beliefs are not in accordance with the teachings of the Bible as understood by the countercult group.
-It also states that a religious sect can be considered a cult if its beliefs involve a denial of any of what the countercult group consideres essential Christian teachings (such as salvation, the Trinity, Jesus himself as a person, the ministry and miracles of Jesus, his crucifixion, his resurrection, the Second Coming and the Rapture).
+The countercult movement opposes movements based on theological grounds, and asserts that particular Christian sects are erroneous because their beliefs are not in accordance with the teachings of the Bible as understood by the countercult group.
+It also states that a religious sect can be considered a cult if its beliefs involve a denial of any of what the countercult group considers essential Christian teachings (such as salvation, the Trinity, Jesus himself as a person, the ministry and miracles of Jesus, his crucifixion, his resurrection, the Second Coming and the Rapture).
+Countercult activists often see cults as fundamentally similar, "most cults are basically the same" argued Dave Hunt.
+Hunt identified the four common traits cults shared as human godhood, rejection of moral absolutes, denial of death, and knowledge as the key to godhood or immortality.

-Within evangelical Protestantism, countercult ministries often evaluate groups whose teachings are considered to diverge from orthodox Christian doctrine, including organizations that self‑identify as Christian as well as certain non‑Christian traditions; commonly discussed targets in countercult literature include The Church of Jesus Christ of Latter-day Saints, Jehovah's Witnesses, Christian Science, the Unification Church, and, in some treatments, Seventh-day Adventism, alongside critiques of Islam, Buddhism, Hinduism, and New Age movements.
+While minor versions of the movement exist within Roman Catholicism and Eastern Orthodoxy, most of the Christian countercult movement is situated within American Evangelical Protestantism, where countercult ministries often evaluate groups whose teachings are considered to diverge from orthodox Protestant doctrine, including organizations that self‑identify as Christian as well as certain non‑Christian traditions.
+Targets in countercult literature sometimes include such religions as The Church of Jesus Christ of Latter-day Saints, Jehovah's Witnesses, Christian Science, Unification Church, Seventh-day Adventism, Islam, Buddhism, Hinduism, New Age movements, Paganism, Roman Catholicism, and Eastern Orthodoxy.

 Countercult literature usually expresses specific doctrinal or theological concerns, often with a missionary or apologetic purpose.
 It presents a rebuttal by emphasizing the teachings of the Bible as understood by the countercult group against the beliefs of what they consider non-fundamental Christian sects.
 Christian countercult activist writers also emphasize the need for Christians to evangelize to followers of cults.
 Some Christians also share concerns similar to those of the secular anti-cult movement.

 The movement publishes its views through a variety of media, including books, magazines, and newsletters, radio broadcasting, audio and video cassette production, direct-mail appeals, proactive evangelistic encounters, professional and avocational websites, as well as lecture series, training workshops and counter-cult conferences.
+Much of which is replicated from source to source.
+Classic literature is often rereleased in revised and updated editions.

+According to Douglas E. Cowan, the identity of adherents of the Christian countercult movement is often "shaped at least as much by their opposition to other religious traditions as by devotion to their own."
+Cowan argues that since most readers of countercult literature will never interact with "cults," their real purpose is to demonstrate the superiority of their own beliefs over the beliefs of the other.